salihonder/simpleFakeRESTAPI/README.md

 ## Documentation

-A file called fakeAPI.json will be created after you installed the package
+Create a file named fakeAPI.json with content same as below

 Modify fakeAPI.json base on your API choice